Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Traveling by Train in Spain

 If you do not wish to rent a car while visiting Spain, the other popular mode of transportation with tourists is to use Spain’s incredible rail system.
-The rail network in Spain, and throughout Europe, is quite extensive, so you can get most places by train if you want to.
-If you are thinking about using the rail system to get around while visiting Spain, I have included some tips for you to review in my Toledo Spain travel guide below.
+The rail network in Spain, and throughout Europe, is quite extensive, so you can get to most places by train if you want to.
+If you are thinking about using the rail system to get around while visiting Spain, I have included some tips for you to review in my Toledo, Spain travel guide below.

 • If you plan on taking three or more long train rides while in Spain, then a rail pass is likely to save you money.
 Otherwise, you are probably better off just buying your train tickets without a rail pass.